alondmnt/parallel-comp/README.md

         pbsmgr.print_log(1482002879, 0, 'stderr')

-note that bowtie reports statistics to _stderr_, while cutadapt and my scripts report to _stdout_.
+note that some programs reports run-time statistics to _stderr_, while others report to _stdout_, so it is always worth checking both.

 **job meta-data**